 After accessing the food we have left for meals for the next week, one more trip to the grocery store is necessary.
 We wanted to make easy meals as we always do during the last week before departing for a new location.
 We always plan to prepare easy meals for which there will be leftovers for two nights for a total of three nights.

-For this upcoming week, we decided on pizza with green salad for Tuesday, Wednesday and Thursday and tuna salad, mushroom, onion, bacon burger patties with green salad on Friday, Saturday and Sunday.
+For this upcoming week, we decided on pizza with a green salad for Tuesday, Wednesday, and Thursday and tuna salad, mushroom, onion, bacon burger patties with a green salad on Friday, Saturday, and Sunday.
 We often make meals to last for two or three nights.
 It not only saves money but also saves considerable time in the kitchen.

 |Large house on the shore of the pond in Trinity Beach.|